 A degree in English is a plus, but it is not necessary.

-Because if you have a degree, good for you, but if you don’t, please stress about it and consider applying to places where a degree is not a strict requirement.
+If you have a degree, good for you, but if you don’t, please don’t stress about it and consider applying to places where a degree is not a strict requirement.

-But you’ll still be needing something to back your skills and abilities if not the degree.
+But you’ll still need something to back your skills and abilities if not the degree.
 They won’t just hire a noob!

-There are companies, small businesses, and organizations that would require some prior experience and certification on proofreading and/or really impressive testimonials from previous clients.
+There are companies, small businesses, and organizations that would require some prior experience and certification in proofreading and/or really impressive testimonials from previous clients.

 And if you’re a beginner, there’s a good chance, you might not have any of those.